WCPILOT7/RapidPress/replit.md

 - **Maintained Functionality**: Kept existing regenerate image and upload custom image features intact
 - **User Control**: Users can now choose which advertisements need images, reducing unnecessary API calls

-**Rollback Point**: This version represents stable functionality with complete user authentication, data isolation, and optimized image generation workflow.
+**Rollback Point**: This version represents stable functionality with optimized image generation workflow.

 The application is designed for scalability with clear separation of concerns, type safety throughout the stack, and modern development practices including hot reloading and error handling.